Finnoy Travel - Reviews, Stories and Tips

 Understanding Spanish Traffic Laws and Regulations

-Driving in Spain is a rewarding experience, but you must familiarise yourself with the familiar culture and traffic laws to avoid mishaps.
+Driving in Spain is a rewarding experience, but you must familiarise yourself with the local culture and traffic laws to avoid mishaps.

-To drive in Spain, you need a license from an EU country.
-Licenses from other countries may be accepted if they have an appropriate translation to English or Spanish.
-However, we advise you to have an International Driving Permit (IDP) if you hold a driving license from a non-EU country.
+To drive in Spain, you need a licence from an EU country.
+Licences from other countries may be accepted if they have an appropriate translation into English or Spanish.
+However, we advise you to have an International Driving Permit (IDP) if you hold a driving licence from a non-EU country.

 Right-hand Driving